A Week Away

 George is the son of one of the camp organizers and it was his mom’s idea to bring Will to the camp.
 Although he is pretty comfortable at camp, George has confidence issues that Will can help him overcome.
 Avery is the daughter of the other camp organiser and she seems to have everything figured out.
 She is very kind, confident, and just generally well-liked.
 While she does seem that way, she does have some self-doubt and just wants to be the best she can be.

 A Week Away is a decent family movie, but one that falls into a pretty saturated genre.
 This musical, summer camp movie does better than I expected to differentiate from other movies in this genre, but it is still incredibly predictable.
 I enjoyed most of the songs, but the bigger thing was they didn’t feel out of place.
 The musical numbers were slotted in throughout, and they hit their mark in the moment.

 This movie, plot and characters, is one of the better examples of “it’s the journey, not the destination that matters” because you know where it’s going.
-You know where it ends, how it ends, but the moments along the way are the reason to watch this movie.
+You know where it ends and how it ends, but the moments along the way are the reason to watch this movie.

-The camp itself is super cool, and I loved the location they decided to film this at.
+The camp itself is super cool, and I loved the location where they decided to film this.
 A Week Away may have huge cliche vibes with a predictable plotline, but that shouldn’t take away from the characters or the writing.
 The little moments and emotional swings will hold your attention and bring a little bit of joy into your home.